Lavar Johnson

-Lavar F. Johnson (born June 11, 1977) is an American bare-knuckle boxer and former Heavyweight mixed martial artist.
+Lavar Johnson (born June 11, 1977) is an American bare-knuckle boxer and former Heavyweight mixed martial artist.
 A professional from 2004 until 2014, he competed for the UFC, the WEC, Strikeforce and Bellator MMA.

 Background

 Johnson is from Madera, California and was a star football player, attending Madera High School where a coach nicknamed Johnson "Black Superman."
 Johnson then continued his career excelling as an outside linebacker and strong safety at Merced College before playing at the semi-professional level.
 Johnson competed in Toughman Contests and dominated, leading him to transition into professional mixed martial arts.

 Mixed martial arts career

 World Extreme Cagefighting

 Johnson made his professional mixed martial arts debut in the WEC on January 16, 2004, losing to future WEC Light Heavyweight Champion Doug Marshall via TKO (corner stoppage).
 The bout was somewhat marred by controversy as Johnson was on the receiving end of four low blows over the course of the bout, which was eventually stopped due to exhaustion on his part.
 Johnson had entered the bout without any training or preparation beyond hitting a heavy bag.
 He next defeated Levi Thornbrue via TKO (punches).
 He knocked out Fred Diaz with punches at WEC 11: Evolution.
 Johnson then fought twice outside of WEC, winning both bouts via first round stoppage.
 He returned to face Corey Salter at WEC 17: Halloween Fury 4, making him submit to strikes in the first round.
 In Johnson's final WEC fight, he lost to the final WEC Heavyweight Champion Brian Olsen via submission due to a knee injury.

 After the loss to Olsen, and because of the knee injury sustained during that loss, Johnson briefly left mixed martial arts to become a delivery driver for Budweiser.
 Johnson claimed that the cost of his medical expenses, coupled with his inability to train and fight, because of his injury, necessitated that he go get a "real" job.
 He returned to fighting after a two-and a-half year layoff, with a submission loss to Alijah Reni.

 He went on to defeat his next four opponents via first round stoppage, before being signed by Strikeforce.